 Once you've installed Ubuntu Server you will need a mechanism to be able to administer it.
 One way is to Install Putty.
 Putty gives you a "Command Line" interface and so you'll need to learn a few Linux commands in order to be able to administer your server this way.
 Some people find this prospect rather too daunting and would rather use a graphical user interface (GUI) instead.
 As a result many people actually install Ubuntu Desktop instead of installing Ubuntu Server since the desktop version of Ubuntu has the GUI built in.
 There is a better way however, and that is to install VNC.
 VNC provides a "virtual desktop" so it is more lightweight than a full blown desktop installation.

-So to perform the installation of VNC you can either type the following commands from a Putty session or, if you've got a screen and keyboard attached to your server, then you can use the command line itself.
+To perform the installation of VNC you can either type the following commands into a Putty session or, if you’ve got a screen and keyboard attached to your server, then you can use the command line itself.

 First off you need to type: